 What are hip openers?

 One of the reasons yoga makes us feel good is that the asanas (postures) help balance our bodies emotionally and energetically.
 Asana practice stimulates and awakens the chakras.
-Our chakras are 7 energetic wheels along the spinal column in which energy flows through.
+Our chakras are 7 energetic wheels along the spinal column through which energy flows.
 Different asanas work on different chakras and therefore have different benefits.
 Today we will be focusing on hip openers.
 These are poses that help open the hips physically and stimulate the sacral chakra.
 This energetic wheel is located in the lower abdomen, about two inches below the navel.

-What are the benefits hip openers?
+What are the benefits of hip openers?